mg5714/alx-system_engineering-devops/0x00-shell_basics/README.md

     And hidden files (starting with .)

 mkdir /tmp/my_first_directory  this script that creates a directory named my_first_directory in the /tmp/ directory.

+mv /tmp/betty /tmp/my_first_directory

+this is a script to Move the file betty from /tmp/ to /tmp/my_first_directory